 In a dense packing of spherical particles, the pores can be approximated as capillaries with a diameter of $d_p$.
-In the following, we use the average distance between grains $\hat{d}_p=d_p/d_g=\sqrt[3]{1/\phi}-1\approx 0.18$ as the dimensionless pore size.
-For water and $\Delta T\sim 30\si{K}$, the classic Stefan problem gives a solidification timescale over $d_p$ in sub-milliseconds, comparable to the impact timescale $\sim D_0/U$.
-This estimation is, however, underestimated.
-The contact area between grains is negligible compared to their surface area; therefore, the heat sink is individual particles of finite size.
-The finite size effect of grains prolongs the freezing time, $\tau_{f}$, and may even prevent the complete solidification of pores.
+The average distance between grains, $\hat{d}_p=d_p/d_g=\sqrt[3]{1/\phi}-1\approx 0.18$ is used as the dimensionless pore size.
+For water at $\Delta T\sim 30\si{K}$, solving the conventional Stefan problem yields a sub-millisecond solidification timescale over $d_p$.
+This, however, is an underestimation.
+The contact area between grains is negligible compared with their surface area.
+Therefore, the heat sink under investigation is individual particles of finite sizes.
+The finite size of grains (the heat sinks) prolongs the freezing time, $\tau_{f}$, and may even prevent the complete solidification of pores.
 We introduce a dimensionless number $B\equiv{\rho c_p}/(\rho_g c_p^g)$ accounting for the finite size effect, where $c_p$ and $c_p^g$ are the specific heat of ice and grains, respectively.
 Low-order corrections of $B$ on the freezing process can be made~\cite{Mennig1985}.
-For brevity, we give the main results, and details of the model can be found in the supplementary information (Appendix).
+For brevity, the main results are presented here, with model details available in the supplementary information.